 What You'll Experience During Dashain

-• Linge Ping (Swings That Touch the Sky): All over Nepal, you'll see these amazing colorful bamboo swings called Linge Ping.
+- Linge Ping (Swings That Touch the Sky): All over Nepal, you'll see these amazing, colorful bamboo swings called Linge Ping.
 Adults and children alternately swing high into the air while their laughter mingles with age-old tunes that have been performed for many centuries.
 These swings are thought to offer luck and pure delight to everybody who uses them, so they're not only for fun.

 If you get a chance to try one, go for it!
-The locals will absolutely love teaching you their traditional swinging songs, and there's something incredibly freeing about soaring through the air while surrounded by mountain views and festival joy.
+The locals will absolutely love teaching you their traditional swinging songs, and there's something incredibly freeing about soaring through the air while surrounded by mountain views and festival joy. - Weather That Feels Like a Gift: It's almost unbelievable how beautiful October is in Nepal.
+The air is so clean and fresh that it feels like breathing pure energy, the temperatures are ideal for celebration and trekking, and the sky is an unending expanse of crystal-clear blue.

 Music That Makes Hearts Sing

 You'll hear children singing festival songs while playing on swings, families harmonizing during tika ceremonies, and entire communities gathering for performances that tell ancient stories through music and dance.
-In every Dashain the legendary "Malshree Dhun" is played in every houses.
-It;s soothing music gives the actual vibe of Dashain.

 People dance and tell the stories of Durga's victory and Rama's triumph, with colorful costumes and movements so full of energy that they capture the festival's incredible spirit.

-Come Visit Nepal During Dashain Festival
+Visit Nepal During Dashain Festival

 Visiting Nepal on Dashain, it's like being invited into Nepali culture's very heart and soul.
 You're not watching from the sidelines; you're becoming part of a celebration that defines what it means to be human in the most beautiful way possible.